Canon 1D vs 1D Mark IV

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1D and the 1D Mark IV are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 1D Mark IV has a higher magnification than the one of the 1D (0.58x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 1D and Canon 1D Mark IV in connection with corresponding information for a sample of similar cameras.

-Concerning the storage of imaging data, both the 1D and the 1D Mark IV write their files to Compact Flash cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The 1D writes its imaging data to Compact Flash cards, while the 1D Mark IV uses Compact Flash or SDHC cards.
+The 1D Mark IV features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the 1D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D and Canon EOS-1D Mark IV and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.